 “What?” asked Fenris, turning back to face her.
 “But...”

-The woman had gone, leaving nothing but a glimpse of a cat-like silver flash leaping into the shadows.
+The woman had gone.
+Fenris blinked as he caught a glimpse of a cat-like silver flash leaping away into the shadows.

 “Good riddance,” he muttered uneasily.

-Athene's impromptu counselling, if it could be described as such, had been an unsettling experience but weirdly effective, for as Fenris gave one last disconcerted glance across the cold waters of the lake he realised with renewed bitterness that he was in too much of a bad mood to jump.
-Athene's cruel analysis of his life and her sudden disappearance had annoyed him no end and suddenly he was filled with the desire to live.
+Athene’s impromptu counselling, if it could be described as such, had been an unsettling experience but weirdly effective.
+As Fenris gave one last disconcerted glance at the cold waters of the lake, he realised with renewed bitterness that he was in too much of a bad mood to jump.
+Athene’s cruel analysis of his life, not to mention her abrupt disappearance, had annoyed him no end.
+He was suddenly filled with the desire to live.
 It was the only way he could be sure to inflict his misery upon others.

 He spied a figure approaching from the Ayodhya end of the bridge, then quelled his panic as he recognised the young Indian man as a servant from the late Maharaja’s court.
 The man was calling softly to Fenris and beckoning him to follow.

 “Readjust my moral compass!”
 Fenris muttered.
 “The parable of the bad Samaritan!”

 Fenris swiftly made his way to where the man awaited.
 Together they slipped into the seclusion of the wooded parkland just as the pursuing black-clad agents came into view on the far side of the bridge.
 Fenris’ new companion was gibbering incoherently and jumped in terror every time he heard gunshot, but did not pause once as he led the way up a tree-lined track to where a small six-wheeled transport was waiting.
 Fenris recognised the vehicle as an old lunar-class personnel carrier of a type used by early Yuanshi colonists.
 The barrel-shaped hull of this particular transport was adorned with polished wooden side panels and a highly-ostentatious roof pennant displaying the royal crest.